top of page

 It missed the rush in its wires.
 The fire in its chest.
 The something that let it know it was still alive.

-Then one morning, the power returned.
+One morning, the power returned.

 Green.